What Is Customer Sentiment?

 Now, one customer's feelings toward your brand or product won't matter much.
 However, customer sentiment is a big part of how all your customers feel and can impact your entire business.

-Positive sentiment can make customers stay loyal and even tell others how great you are, reflected in a positive Net Promoter Score.
+Positive sentiment can make customers stay loyal and even tell others how great you are, reflected in a positive Net Promoter Score (NPS).
 Negative sentiment can make you lose customers and harm your company's reputation.

 For example, let's say you sell a toy that breaks easily.
 It frustrates parents and makes them think your company doesn't care about quality.
 They might not buy from you again.
-And when you add social media to the mix, things can get out of control fast.
-Negative comments can spread like wildfire, and before you know it, you're known as the brand with the faulty toys.
-That's not good for business!
+Social media amplifies this effect.
+Negative comments can spread quickly, and you might become known as the brand with faulty toys.
+That damages your reputation.

 When customers have positive feelings about your brand, they're more likely to stick around and buy from you instead of your competitors.